sdeleuze/kotlin-script-templating/README.md

 Spring Boot + Kotlin type safe template rendering with i18n and nested template support.
+**This feature is considered experimental** since there is a lot of things to wire manually, no cross-site scripting protection out of the box, the caching mechanism need to be improved, etc.

-Requires Spring Framework 5.x and Kotlin 1.1+.
+It requires Spring Framework 5.x and Kotlin 1.1+.

 These templates look like: